Petros Melissaratos: Professional career

-Melissaratos began his pro career in the 2012–13 season, with the Greek Basket League club Peristeri.
-He also played in the Greek 1st Division with Panelefsiniakos and Nea Kifissia.
-He joined Olympiacos' new reserve team of the Greek 2nd Division, Olympiacos B, for the 2019–20 season.
+Melissaratos began his pro career in the 2012–13 season, with the Greek Basket League club Peristeri Athens.
+He also played in the Greek 1st Division with Panelefsiniakos Athens and Nea Kifissia Athens.
+He joined Olympiacos Piraeus' new reserve team of the Greek 2nd Division, Olympiacos Piraeus B, for the 2019–20 season.

+On May 3, 2024, Melissaratos joined Hamilton Honey Badgers of the CEBL.

 National team career

 Melissaratos was a member of the junior national teams of Greece.
 With Greece's junior national teams, he played at the 2010 FIBA Under-18 European Championship, the 2011 FIBA Under-18 European Championship, the 2012 FIBA Under-20 European Championship, and the 2013 FIBA Under-20 European Championship.